BlackbirdGlobal/Stark/README.md

 Stark is a computer science algorithms library.
 It is designed to build new algorithms on top of exisiting computer science algorithms.

 [![Build Status](https://travis-ci.org/Blackbird-tech/Stark.svg?branch=master)](https://travis-ci.org/Blackbird-tech/Stark)

+## Features:

++ *Blackbird.Stark.Math.BigRational* - BigInteger with floating point value for really huge calculations.
+Might be helpful for calculators development, etc.

++ *Blackbird.Stark.Ranges.Range* - class that helps you work with ranges, you can find out whether they are overlapping and you can merge Ranges to one.
+Also there is extension methods for *IEnumberable<Range>* that merges all ranges that overlap.
+Might be helpful during sports programming.

++ *Blackbird.Stark.Graph* - some APIs that can build graphs from char matrixes and search in graph using BFS.
+I used it for sports programming contests.

++ *Blackbird.Stark.Trees* - there is two implementation of tree - AVL Tree and BinarySearch Tree.
+Might be used for performance critical apps as data containers.

++ *Blackbird.Stark.Collections* - there is my LinkedList implementation, since .NET has only ArrayLists.
+There is also TreeDictionary that is wrapper around trees mentioned above.
+You can use tree as conatiner for a dictionary.